 1/4 scant teaspoon instant dry yeast - you can also use a very small amount of lievito di birra - fresh yeast also known as cake yeast

 Mix flour and salt thoroughly and add to the water and yeast.

 With the help of a dough whisk begin to mix all ingredients.

 As soon as all the flour has thoroughly been incorporated with the wet ingredients, transfer the dough on a lightly floured work surface.
 You will notice that the dough will be a bit sticky.
 No worries!

 Begin working the dough by using the "slap and fold method" as shown in the video.
-Let me explain: You place your fingers under the dough, lift it off the work surface, flip it over and literally slap it on the work surface.
+To do this, place your fingers under the dough, lift it off the work surface, flip it over and literally slap it on the work surface.
 As you are holding the dough stretch it sideways as far as it will go, drag it on the counter toward you and pull.
-Now with a quick movement you fold it over on itself as you trap some air into it.
+Now with a quick movement fold it over on itself as you trap some air into it.
 Rest it back on the work surface and once again place your fingers under the dough as you continue doing the same process over and over again.
-In no time the dough will change in consistency as you build structure into it and the mass will no longer be sticky but have a more cohesive consistency.
+In no time, the dough will change in consistency as structure is built into it and the mass will no longer be sticky but have a more cohesive consistency.
 Sounds complicated, but it actually is a very quick and satisfying way to work with more hydrated doughs.

 Now it is time to knead the dough with your hands for a good 10 minutes.
 The consistency of the dough will be tacky but not sticky.
 You will notice a shiny, smooth and supple consistency.

 Place the dough into a container and cover it with either plastic wrap, a damp cloth, or a fitted lid.

 Allow the dough to rest and rise at room temperature for about 5 to 8 hours in a draft free area of your kitchen.